-If you are reading a print version of this guide and need more information on the links, please contact us at 2 Marsham St, Westminster, London SW1P 4DF or 0303 444 0000
+If you are reading a print version of this guide and need more information on the links, please contact us or on 0303 444 0000 or at 2 Marsham Street, London, SW1P 4DF.

-Further sources of information
+8. Further sources of information

-Further information about landlords' and tenants' rights and responsibilities can be found here.
+Read further information about landlords' and tenants' rights and responsibilities.

-The Government's guidance on the Tenant Fees Act can be found here.
+Read the government's guidance on the Tenant Fees Act.
 This includes:

-- □ What the Tenant Fees Act covers
+- □ what the Tenant Fees Act covers

-- □ When it applies and how it will affect you
+- when it applies and how it will affect you

-- □ Helpful Q & A
+- ☐ helpful Q&A